Yantai Shandong, China Travel Guide

 Add 1-2 days to experience Weihai's coast and travel to Chengshantou, the easternmost point of the Shandong Peninsula, recognized for its spectacular cliffs and beautiful sunrises.

 An archipelago accessible by ferry from Penglai.
-It features unique geological formations, birdwatching, and fresh seafood.
+It has unique geological formations, birdwatching, plus fresh fish.
 Plan a 1-2 day trip.

 Take a ferry from Yantai to Dalian and then explore Liaoning Province, opening up Northeast China.

-Combine Shandong with travel to Shanghai and Hangzhou for a diverse East China experience.
+Combine Shandong with travel to Shanghai and Hangzhou for a wide-ranging East China experience.